 Bro.
 Jones was baptized, March 6, 1913, and began preaching the following July 12th.
-Although he has opposed the Sunday-school, women teachers and other innovations for several years. he took an open stand against breaking the loaf and dividing the cup of the Lord's Table in two about two years ago.
+Although he has opposed the Sunday-school, women teachers and other innovations for several years, he took an open stand against breaking the loaf and dividing the cup of the Lord's Table in two about two years ago.
 He has endured much severe persecution by false brethren because of his firm stand against anything that he believed to be contrary to the Lord's will.

-For the benefit of those who have never met Brother Jones, I say to you, that I know him personally and have heard him preach, and without reservation, I believe that he is one of the ablest and best gualified preachers in the brotherhood.
+For the benefit of those who have never met Brother Jones, I say to you, that I know him personally and have heard him preach, and without reservation, I believe that he is one of the ablest and best qualified preachers in the brotherhood.
 I have every reason to believe that he is sincere, loyal, humble, and faithful in the work of the Lord.
-I children were born, as follows; T. F., of Tuscola,
+I consider it a great blessing to the cause of truth that he came out of error into the "old paths" at this critical time.